blockchainsllc/in3-docs/docs/spec.md

 ## RPC-Methods Ethereum

-This section describes the behavior for each standard-rpc-method.
+This section describes the behavior for each standard-RPC-method.

 ### web3_clientVersion